Lamb Loin Chops

 Helpful tips

-- I use fresh herbs like rosemary and thyme, but if you don’t have fresh, dried are fine as well.
+- Marinate both sides of the chops with salt, pepper, and your favorite herbs or spices before cooking to enhance their flavor.
+I use fresh herbs like rosemary and thyme, but if you don’t have fresh, dried ones are fine.

 How to make lamb loin chops